A data led investigation into the impact

-For this reason, and also to ensure future policy works for all families in Wales, our research will use household and survey data from each local authority in Wales.
+For this reason, and also to ensure future policy works for all families in Wales, our research used household and survey data from each local authority in Wales.
 The results will be useful for every local authority.

-For both research strands, Council Tax Reduction and Household arrears, we’ll carry out research in two ways.
-We will collect and analyse existing household-level datasets held by Welsh local authorities.
-Plus, we’ll conduct surveys and interviews with a sample of local authorities and residents.
+For both research strands, Council Tax Reduction and Household arrears, we carried out research in two ways.
+We collected and analysed existing household-level datasets held by Welsh local authorities.
+Plus, we conducted surveys and interviews with a sample of local authorities and residents.

-Local authorities have a critical role to play in building the data store for the research.
-By collaboratively sharing existing household level data sets and taking part in surveys with residents, you will help to create a powerful evidence base for policy making.
+Local authorities played a critical role in building the data store for the research.
+By collaboratively sharing existing household level data sets and taking part in surveys with residents, they helped to create a powerful evidence base for policymaking.

-As well as contributing to the country-wide analysis for Wales, local authorities will get individual analysis highlighting local impacts.
+As well as contributing to the country-wide analysis for Wales, local authorities received individual analysis highlighting local impacts.

-Housing associations have a critical role to play in building the data store for the research.
+Housing associations played a critical role in building the data store for the research.

-Your anonymised data on the rent arrears of tenants would be securely collected and combined with the household-level data gathered from local authorities.
-This crucial information will add to the powerful evidence base we’re building.
+Their anonymised data on the rent arrears of tenants was securely collected and combined with the household-level data gathered from local authorities.
+This crucial information added to the powerful evidence base we built.

-In addition to rent arrears data we will invite you and your tenants to complete a short online survey which we’ll follow up with short telephone interviews to explore the impacts of Universal Credit in more detail.
+In addition to rent arrears data we invited landlords and tenants to complete a short online survey which we followed up with short telephone interviews to explore the impacts of Universal Credit in more detail.